 All staff members who work directly with children are required to complete the assigned reading and attend trainings on Positive Discipline (Nelsen, 2007).

 How do I know my child will be physically and emotionally safe?

 The preschool campus has a single building with a walled playground and entry points which are only unlocked at dismissal and arrival times.
-The K-5 campus is fenced with limited entry points.
+During school hours, visitors are screened before allowed into the building.